-Consequently, when an electric field is applied at a particular place, the immediate space around it takes time to polarize.
+The established view is that consequently, when an electric field is applied at a particular place, the immediate space around it takes time to polarize.
 It has a kind of electrical inertia that impedes the electric field's effort to polarize it.
 The surrounding space lags more and more behind in adopting a polarized state the further it is from the place where the electric field is applied.
 The adoption of this polarized state therefore "travels" outwards spherically from the place where the electric field is applied.
 Due to the natural quantitative value of space's reluctance to polarize, the velocity of this "travel" (or propagation) is c, the velocity of light.

 Suppose the applied electric field starts off with zero strength.
 In other words, it doesn't exist yet.
 Then it starts to grow.
 It grows slowly at first.
 Then its rate of growth gradually increases to a maximum.
 Its rate of growth then reduces, becoming zero again as the strength of the field reaches its maximum.
 Then the field starts to decay (reduce).
 Its rate of decay is slow at first, speeds up and then decays back to zero as the strength of the electric field reaches zero again.
 This process forms an electric field pulse.